-I first visited Antietam in 1967 as a 12-year-old and was captured by the human drama emanating from The Cornfield, Bloody Lane, and Burnside’s Bridge.
+I first visited Antietam in 1968 as a 13-year-old from New Jersey and was captured by the human drama emanating from The Cornfield, Bloody Lane, and Burnside’s Bridge.
 Little could I have imagined that a day would come when I would live near this sacred place and have the privilege to serve among the select group of scholars, historians, and writers comprising the Antietam Battlefield Guides.

-I especially enjoy working with families, and helping all guests to gain a contextualized view of the battle of Antietam in American history—to understand anew the timeless nature of the human struggle for justice and freedom.
-Together, we’ll share some humor and maybe even a few tears in consideration of the great sacrifices made by our ancestors.
+I especially enjoy working with families and school groups.
+And it is a pleasure to help guests of all types gain a contextualized view of the battle of Antietam in American history—to understand anew the timeless nature of the human struggle for justice and freedom.
+Together, we’ll share some humor surrounding some of the quirky personalities of many of the primary characters, even while it is not unusual to shed a few tears in consideration of the great sacrifices made by our forebears.

-Driving north on the old Hagerstown Turnpike, I’ll be sure to introduce you to my favorite guy on the battlefield: Abner Doubleday (pictured).
-I am in the latter stages of writing a biography about this very interesting Civil War general.
+Driving north on the old Hagerstown Turnpike, I’ll be sure to introduce you to my favorite guy on the battlefield: Abner Doubleday.
+I have researched and composed a nearly-completed biography about this very interesting Civil War general.

 So, do come and visit!
 You will walk away enriched in your knowledge of history, encouraged by the valor of those who gave all for their ideals, and resolved to preserve such national treasures as this place called “Antietam.”